There’s so much I love about Chicago, and I’ll openly admit that their famous Chicago food is on the top of my list of reasons why!

 It’s not a roast beef sandwich, and it’s not a French dip sandwich either.
 Leave it to Chicago to give these classics a twist and create their own version that’s now a well-known famous Chicago food–the Italian beef sandwich.

-Made with paper-thin slices of roasted lean beef soaked in beef-based stock and then layered on a thick Italian bread loaf to sop up all the juicy goodness, the Chicago Italian beef sandwich is every bit as sloppy and delicious as it sounds.
+Made with paper-thin slices of roasted lean beef soaked in beef-based stock and then layered on a thick Italian bread loaf to sop up all the juicy goodness, the Chicago Italian chopped sandwich is every bit as sloppy and delicious as it sounds.

 The sliced beef is topped with sweet peppers and giardiniera, a mix of pickled veggies that needs no explanation to true Chicagoans.